-The human body is covered by a special type of drainage system called the lymphatic drainage system which is is responsible for transporting unwanted cells and substances from the organs and tissues of the body in a fluid called lymph.
-Lymph will be transported along the lymphatic system and pass through small nodules or nodes that act as filters.
-These are responsible for removing them.
+The human body is covered by a special type of drainage system called the lymphatic drainage system.
+This system is responsible for transporting excess fluid from the organs and tissues of the body as a fluid called lymph.
+Lymph fluid will contain various types of cells and substances that are no longer needed.
+These will be transported along the lymphatic system and pass through small nodules or nodes that act as filters responsible for removing them.
 Cancerous cells can also travel in this way and can sometimes spread to other areas of the body.